11 Ursae Minoris: Nomenclature

+11 Ursae Minoris is the star's Flamsteed designation.
+It is sometimes named Pherkad Minor (alternatively spelled Pherkard), in reference to the brighter nearby star Pherkad (Major) which is γ Ursae Minoris.
+The name originated with Giuseppe Piazzi.
+It has also been designated as γ^{1} Ursae Minoris, in which case the brighter Pherkad is called γ^{2} Ursae Minoris, but these names are rarely used.
+The IAU Working Group on Star Names approved the name Pherkad Minor for 11 Ursae Minoris on 22 March 2026 and it is now so entered in the IAU Catalog of Star Names.

+Stellar properties

 This is an aging K-type giant star with a stellar classification of K4 III.
 It is 600 million years old with twice the mass of the Sun.
 As a consequence of exhausting the hydrogen at its core, the star has expanded to 29 times the Sun's radius.
 It is radiating 250 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,253 K.